youzan/vant/packages/vant/docs/markdown/migrate-from-v3.en-US.md

 ### ImagePreview calling method adjustment

-In Vant 4, the calling method of the `ImagePreview` component has also been adjusted, which is consistent with the changes of the `ImagePreview` component:
+In Vant 4, the calling method of the `ImagePreview` component has also been adjusted, which is consistent with the changes of the `Dialog` component:

 ```js
 // Vant 3